HuskieRobotics/SPOT/README.md

 * Analysis page to display detailed statistics and charts about matches and teams.
 * Admin view for live scouter management at competition.
 * Preconfigured for the 2022 Rapid React game with no additional game-specific customization required.
+* Easy deployment experience when teams run server on Glitch
 * Optimized for teams who have internet access while scouting, completely functional for teams with no internet access.
 * Quick setup with a built-in first-run wizard to walk teams through configuring their scouting app, connecting to The Blue Alliance, and setting up their database.
 * Completely configurable analysis and scouting view without the need for a single line of code.